Learning quantum phases via single-qubit disentanglement: Methdology

 In the study of quantum phase transitions, disentanglement plays a crucial role in understanding the intricate nature of entangled states and their transformations across critical points.
 These transitions, characterized by non-analytic changes in ground state properties, are often accompanied by alterations in entanglement structures.
-Designing disentangling circuits poses a significant challenge, as it involves creating a specific unitary transformation as a finite sequence of unitary operators $A_t$ is chosen from a universal set of gates $\mathcal{G}$.
-In this work, we ask the agent to design a disentanglement unitary operation $U$, which can erase a target local entanglement entropy.
-Therefore, the goal of the agent is to find a unitary gate $U$, resulting from the composition of the gates in the sequence, that sufficiently erases the target entanglement entropy.
+Designing disentangling circuits poses a significant challenge, as it involves creating a specific unitary transformation as a finite sequence of unitary operators $A_t$ chosen from a universal set of gates $\mathcal{G}$.
+In this study, we task the agent with developing a disentanglement unitary operation $U$ that can effectively eliminate a target local entanglement entropy.
+Consequently, the agent's objective is to identify a unitary gate $U$, derived from the composition of gates in the sequence, which eradicates the target entanglement entropy.

-We use the entanglement entropy $S$ to measure how much entanglement in the ground state of quantum systems.
-When a bipartite quantum system $AB$ is in a pure state, the entanglement entropy is calculated from the reduced density matrix $\rho_{A}$ or $\rho_{B}$ according to the formula
+We employ entanglement entropy $S$ to quantify the entanglement present in quantum systems' ground states.
+When a bipartite quantum system $AB$ exists in a pure state, entanglement entropy can be calculated using the reduced density matrices $\rho_{A}$ or $\rho_{B}$, as shown in the following formula:

-When either subsystem $A$ or $B$ is a spin-$\frac{1}{2}$ system, $S$ varies from $S=0$ (product state) to $S=1$ (maximally entangled state).
-For the ground state of the two studied models, we regard one site as subsystem $A$ and the rest as subsystem $B$, which means the measurement is performed on only one qubit.
+For subsystems $A$ or $B$ represented as spin-$\frac{1}{2}$ systems, $S$ ranges from $S=0$ (product state) to $S=1$ (maximally entangled state).
+For the ground state of the two investigated models, we consider one site as subsystem $A$ and the remainder as subsystem $B$.

 In this work, we introduce a training scheme for identifying distinct phases and their critical point.
 For a family of ground states $\rho_{\alpha}$, the primary concept involves training a reinforcement learning (RL) agent on two states $\rho_{\alpha=a}$ and $\rho_{\alpha=b}$, while presuming the existence of an undetermined critical point $a < c < b$ that categorizes the states into two groups.
 The aim is to pinpoint the accurate critical point $c$ by training the RL agent to achieve disentangling circuits until convergence with circuit layer $p$.

 We proceed to evaluate the performance of these disentangling circuits across the parameter range $(a, b)$, considering the total performance ($S_a$ and $S_b$) in relation to the proposed critical point $c$ as $S_a(c)$ and $S_b(c)$.
 We will demonstrate that the performance of the two RL-ansatz disentangling circuits with deep layers is inversely related, with the cross point at the precise critical point $c$, i.e., $S_a(c) = S_b(c)$.

 The circuit performance can be comprehended as follows: we assume that entanglement possesses two distinct structures in regimes below $c$ (phase $\mathcal{A}$) and above $c$ (phase $\mathcal{B}$), and that the circuits can differentiate and eliminate them.
 We refer to these diverse structures as features.
 When setting the states in the parameter range $(a, c')$ where $c' < c$, the circuit identifies the feature of phase $\mathcal{A}$ and accurately removes those entanglements.
 Nonetheless, when in the range $(c', c)$ of phase $\mathcal{A}$, the circuit encounters states with different features, but the majority feature persists from $a$ to $c'$.
 The $S_a$ will increase, signifying that some entanglements cannot be eradicated.
 When in the range $(c, b)$, the majority feature shifts, and $S_a$ swiftly elevates until saturation.
 The behavior of $S_b$ is precisely the reverse of $S_a$.